 7. Fuel your body

-For your body to preform you have to give it fuel.
+For your body to perform you have to give it fuel.
 This tip should be obvious, but it's one of the most common mistakes people make.
 I like to bring a selection of energy foods, including gels, candy and bars.
 (Highly recommend Kate's Real Food Bars).
 I also like real food on my tours, such as a sandwich.
 And, don’t forget to hydrate.
 A good rule for water or electrolyte replacement drinks is 1 liter per 1000 feet of gain.
 This is especially true at higher elevations.

 8. Don't ski the trees, avoid them